Victorian Terrace EPC Upgrade Guide

 5. Ageing Heating Systems

 Many Victorian terraces still have inefficient boilers, uninsulated pipework, and radiators sized for the original building without considering any insulation improvements.
 The heating system may need upgrading as part of any comprehensive improvement plan.
+The Boiler Upgrade Scheme offers up to £7,500 towards a heat pump, making it a practical option for landlords replacing ageing gas boilers.

 Recommended Upgrades